Luterall History, Family Crest & Coats of Arms

 Early Origins of the Luterall family

-The surname Luterall was first found in Lincolnshire where one of the first records of the name was Sir Geoffrey de Luterel I (1160-1222), courtier and confidante of King John.
+The surname Luterall was first found in Nottinghamshire, but in Lincolnshire the aforementioned Sir Geoffrey de Luterel I (1160-1222), was courtier and confidante of King John.
 His son, Robert Luttrel was Lord Chancellor of Ireland (1238-1245) and his great grandson Sir Geoffrey Luttrell III (1276-1345) held a family seat at Irnham Hall at Irnham in Lincolnshire.

 Later, a branch of the family held a family seat at Beskaby in Leicestershire.
 "The manor of 'Bescoldeby' was held in 1363 by Andrew Luttrell, for Croxton Abbey."